galaxyproject/training-material/topics/metagenomics/tutorials/beer-data-analysis/tutorial.md

 ## Get familiar with Galaxy

 > ### {% icon hands_on %} Hands-on: Open Galaxy
-> At fisrt, Open your favorite browser (Chrome, Safari or Firefox as your browser, not Internet Explorer!)
+> At first, Open your favorite browser (Chrome, Safari or Firefox as your browser, not Internet Explorer!)
 >
 >    {% snippet faqs/galaxy/galaxy_creating_an_account.md %}